andrew-field/projecteuler-go/README.md

 [![codecov - svg](https://codecov.io/gh/andrew-field/projecteuler-go/graphs/icicle.svg?token=OBD2GRGRN2)](https://codecov.io/gh/andrew-field/projecteuler-go)

 This is a repository to keep my code for solving project Euler challenges.
-You can see the fantastic site and challenges [here](https://projecteuler.net/ "Project Euler").
+You can see the fantastic site and challenges on the [Project Euler](https://projecteuler.net/ "Project Euler") website.

 The problems have been generalized where possible.
 The challenges are organized into groups of 20.